 If your current financial situation warrants waiving of your application fee, submit a fee waiver request.

-Official academic transcripts from any and all institutions where undergraduate or graduate coursework was completed are required.
 If you completed any coursework at a foreign college or university (other than a study abroad program), an international education evaluation is required.

 Please be sure to include: